exPriceD/UniPeptides-Website/README.md

 + Includes a database of biologically active peptides found in collagens.
 With the ability to add information about new peptides by the user.
 + Allows the user to create a personal account to save all the results of the analysis of the search for peptides.

+**Prospects for the development of the web service.**\
+It is planned to add user information to the registration (full name, organization, identifiers WoS; Scopus; Research ID; ORCID, contacts); expansion of information about peptides in the database; creation of a forum for peptide researchers.
+The prospects of the software part of the site: improving the interface, mail messages; switching to React; site optimization; account confirmation during registration; mobile application.

 # Installation
 `git clone https://github.com/exPriceD/UniPeptides-Website.git`\
 \